-You have a left-hand door flapper heater to keep condensation off, you will connect these and your interior fridge/freezer fans wires to the large freezer compressor:
+This step will keep your left-hand door flapper warm enough to where it won't drip condensation in your high humid times, this step is not needed for cold performance and it will add .8A to your 12V DC Battery draw, we will show you how to wire it but if it's not needed you can always disconnect the orange wire and only connect as needed.
 Find the orange/white wires coming out of the wire plug from the back of the fridge box, these are your flapper heater wires.
-Cut them off approx. 6 to 8" away from the plug and strip back wire 1⁄2" from the end
+Cut them off approx. 6 to 8" away from the plug and strip wire 1⁄2" from the end

-Find the red/black wire that used to be connected to the board with a 2-prong end connector, snip the white connector end off and again strip back $\frac{1}{2}$ " of the wire.
+This step will make your existing interior fan in the fridge/freezer run, which will help circulate air, but again this step is not needed for cooling performance, and this step will add .5A to your 12V DC Battery draw.
+You can skip this step if not needed but will show you the proper wiring if needed.
+Find the red/black wire (YA)that used to be connected to the board with a 2-prong end connector, snip the white connector end off and again strip back 1⁄2" of the wire.